Third Thatcher ministry

 Margaret Thatcher was Prime Minister of the United Kingdom from 4 May 1979 to 28 November 1990, during which time she led a Conservative majority government.
 She was the first woman to hold that office.
 During her premiership, Thatcher moved to liberalise the British economy through deregulation, privatisation, and the promotion of entrepreneurialism.

-This article details the third Thatcher ministry she led at the invitation of Queen Elizabeth II from 1987 to 1990.
+This article details the third Thatcher ministry which she led at the invitation of Queen Elizabeth II from 1987 to 1990.

 Election

 The Conservatives were elected for a third successive term in June 1987, with a majority of 102 seats.
 It enabled Margaret Thatcher to become the longest-serving prime minister of the 20th century, as Britain's economic recovery continued.

+Section 28

+In October 1987, Thatcher during her speech at Conservative Party Conference said, "Children who need to be taught to respect traditional moral values are being taught that they have an inalienable right to be gay.
+All of those children are being cheated of a sound start in life."

+In May 1988, Margaret Thatcher's Conservative government introduced Section 28.
+The law stopped councils and schools "promoting the teaching of the acceptability of homosexuality as a pretended family relationship."
+The law also effectively encouraged overt discrimination against LGBT people in the UK.

 Fate

 Then, on 1 November 1990, came the first of a series of events which would spell the end of Margaret Thatcher's years in power.
-Sir Geoffrey Howe, the Deputy Prime Minister, long resentful of being ousted as Foreign Secretary, resigned from the cabinet over its European policy.
+Geoffrey Howe, the Deputy Prime Minister, long resentful of being ousted as Foreign Secretary, resigned from the cabinet over its European policy.
 Soon afterward, in his resignation speech in the House of Commons, he publicly denounced Thatcher, having once been one of her closest allies, personally and for her hostility towards the programmes of the European Community.
 On 14 November, former cabinet minister Michael Heseltine challenged Thatcher's leadership.
 Thatcher polled higher than him in the first round of the leadership contest, but failed to gain an outright victory in the first round of voting.

 Within minutes of the result being announced, Thatcher informed reporters that she intended to let her name go forward for the second ballot.
-However, on 22 November, before a second round of the contest could take place, Margaret Thatcher announced her resignation as Prime Minister and Leader of the Conservative Party after more than 11 years, explaining that she was resigning to make way for a leader more likely to win the next general election.
+However, on 22 November, before a second round of the contest could take place, Thatcher announced her resignation as prime minister and Leader of the Conservative Party after more than 11 years, explaining that she was resigning to make way for a leader more likely to win the next general election.

 Her successor was the Chancellor of the Exchequer, John Major, who was elected on 27 November 1990, and who at 47 became the youngest Conservative Prime Minister of the 20th century.